Rayope/GTAV-Research/README.md

 The following is only for natives (function names) because I think there are differences for other string entities.<br />
 Note: A hash function converts one value to another.
 For instance, the joaat hash algorithm: jooat("my_function_name") = 0xD62711A5<br /><br />
 The original game version (XBox version), build number 331, had hashes computed using Jenkins one-at-a-time (joaat) algorithm, which outputs a 32-bit hash (e.g., 0xD6 27 11 A5).
 Then, the other versions used another algorithm (unknown as far as I know) that outputs a 64-bit hash (e.g., 0xD5 B9 60 AA 31 EA F4 08).<br />
-Somehow, people made lists with corresponding hashes between each version, so that from whatever version of the game you have a hash, you can match it with the original 32-bit hash from the XBox version.
+You can find corresponding hashes from two different versions (need to disassemble GTAV.exe from both version and search for the natives array) and make a crossmap.
+However, people have already made lists with corresponding hashes between each version ("native hash update" repository in the links below), so that from whatever version of the game you have a hash, you can match it with the original 32-bit hash from the XBox version.
 And the name corresponding to that 32-bit hash can be found by bruteforcing it with the joaat algorithm.<br />
 A lot of hashes have already been found, have a look at native databases in 'Ressources' below.

 # Jenkins one-at-a-time (joaat) algorithm